Lac Deschênes: Boating and sailing

 58.8 m occurring during the spring freshet and the low on average of 57.9 m occurring during September.
 Water levels are affected strictly by the flows being passed from upstream.
 Waters are slow flowing except immediately below the dam at Chats Falls and again at Britannia Rapids.
 Although much of Lac Deschênes is relatively shallow, generally less than 9.0 m, there is a deep trough between Twelve Mile Island and Aylmer Island that reaches depths of 49 m.

 Fishing

 Numerous species of sport fish can be found in Lac Deschênes including black crappie, pickerel (walleye), muskie, and pike.
 Catfish abound in many of the bays.

-Birding
+Birds

 Ring-billed, herring and great black-backed gulls are abundant as well as various other waterfowl species.
 Large numbers of Canada geese and other waterbirds stop at the lake during their fall migration.
 Mallards have been seen particularly in the Shirleys Bay area.
 Red-throated loons, Arctic terns, and common terns have also been spotted.
 Moderate numbers of shorebirds concentrate in the muddier parts of the shoreline such as at Shirleys Bay and Andrew Hayden Park.
 A colony of purple martins makes their home at the Nepean Sailing Club.

+Possible pedestrian bridge

+In August 2023, Jean-Pierre Caron, a resident of Aylmer, proposed the creation of a pedestrian bridge connecting Deschênes to Britannia.
+The bridge would be approximately 795 meters long and seven meters wide.
+The cost of a potential bridge would be in the range of $45 to $70 million.
+An online survey received over 1,000 responses within the first couple weeks.
+Hull-Aylmer MP Greg Fergus stated the federal government is not close to funding the project, while residents in Ottawa have expressed environmental and traffic concerns.
+The National Capital Commission (NCC) stated they would consider the bridge plan in their 2024 evaluation of the circulation and interprovincial travel needs of the region.